See Trump's reaction when he heard one of his top docs was tested for coronavirus

-The Trump administration's coronavirus task force had a moment of levity on Monday when President Donald Trump playful walked away from panel member Dr. Deborah Birx after she revealed she had a fever over the weekend and was tested for the virus.
+The Trump administration's coronavirus task force had a moment of levity Monday when President Donald Trump playfully walked away from Dr. Deborah Birx, a panel member, after she revealed that she had a fever over the weekend and was tested for the virus.

 She was negative.

-"I think this is the part we really need to take personal responsibility for — Saturday, I had a little low-grade grade fever," Birx, the response coordinator for the coronarvirus task force, said when asked by a reporter about the administration's guidelines after Sen. Rand Paul, R-Ky., tested positive for the virus.
+"I think this is the part we really need to take personal responsibility for — Saturday, I had a little low-grade fever," Birx, the response coordinator for the coronavirus task force, said when asked by a reporter about the administration's guidelines after Sen. Rand Paul, R-Ky., tested positive.

-Trump immediately, jokingly, stepped away from her at the podium in the White House briefing room when he heard about the fever and test.
+Trump immediately, jokingly, stepped away from her at the podium in the White House briefing room.

 Trump fact-checked by top doctor: Virus cases rising for weeks to comeMarch 23, 202004:11

-Trump also said that he did not expect the isolation of Americans during the outbreak, which as hurt the American economy, will last a few weeks.
-However, public health officials in the administrations have warned that it would last much longer.
+Trump said he did not expect that the isolation of Americans during the outbreak, which has hurt the American economy, will last a few weeks.
+However, public health officials in the administration have warned that it would last much longer.

-"I want America to understand this week, it's going to get bad," Surgeon General Jerome Adams said in an interview on the "TODAY" show Monday.
+"I want America to understand, this week, it's going to get bad," Surgeon General Jerome Adams said in an interview Monday on "TODAY."
 "Right now, there are not enough people out there who are taking this seriously."